 Subproperty of: O2 removed (was removed by)

-Quantification: one to many (0,n:0,1)
+Quantification: one to many (0,n:0,n)

 Scope note: This property identifies an instance of S11 Amount of Matter discarded (e.g. onto a heap) by an instance of A1 Excavation Processing Unit.